Zaid-Safadi/dicom-webJS/README.md

 ***
 # Announcement

-**The dicom-webJS project will be moved into its own GitHub Organization account.
+**The dicom-webJS project is migrating to its [own GitHub Organization account](https://github.com/DICOMcloud/DICOMweb-js).
 This repository is provided here for reference.**
 ***

 # dicom-webJS